Bakhtiyar-Garashov/terraform-learning/README.md

-# terraform-learning
+# Terraform learning
-This repo contains test scripts used during my learning journey of Terraform
+This repo contains test scripts used during my learning journey of Terraform.

+Terraform is an open-source infrastructure as code tool that allows you to manage hundreds of cloud services to use a uniform CLI approach.
+Terraform uses declarative configuration files to codify cloud APIs.

 ## Sources that I am using
 ### Beginner